sa-tre/satre-specification/docs/source/pillars/information_governance.md

 Gathering and monitoring these requirements are a process for the capability along with the overall ownership of risk, definition of controls for those risks and the allocation of resources across the TRE organisation.
 Quality data is a key input to measuring and improving the effectiveness of the TRE in relation to governance, risk and compliance.

+These requirements will be different for every TRE organisation.
+TRE organisations should conduct a requirements gathering exercise to identity the applicability of each item in the specification, and to identity the best way to implement them.

+For example, some requirements will arise from national legislation such as GDPR, discipline specific regulation like GCP, or contractural requirements from a specific data provider such as a company or research partner organisation.

 ## Information governance

 ### Requirements Gathering and Monitoring (Business Process)